Train Hard, Train Smart

 with Deep Water Running

-This wonderful new method of training can be done with a trainer individually or in a group setting.
-Group classes usually run for about an hour and are choreographed to energetic music, much like a spin class, creating motivating alternation between therapeutic aerobic jaunts and challenging sprints.
+Fluid Running can be done with a trainer individually or in a group setting.
+Group classes usually run for about an hour and are choreographed to energetic music, much like a spin class, creating motivating alternation between lower aerobic runs and challenging sprints.
 Deep water running is designed for all types of people, including non-swimmers.

 Experience the Benefits